vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 Many more weather stations are listed at the [supported hardware page](http://weewx.com/hardware.html).
 There you will see pictures and model numbers.
 As you browse the devices on that page, remember that many devices are sold under different model numbers, by different vendors.
 Support for these are provided through `drivers` that you must add after you install WeeWX.

-To see all of the drivers, browse the [*Drivers* section](https://github.com/weewx/weewx/wiki#drivers) of the WeeWX wiki.
+To see many of the additional drivers, browse the [*Drivers* section](https://github.com/weewx/weewx/wiki#drivers) of the WeeWX wiki.

 ### Is WeeWX hard to install and use?